fenago/machine-learning/lab_guides/lab_5.md

 You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/lab5_logistic`

-In the previous chapter, we built a classifier that determined if a sentence was happy or sad.
+In the previous lab, we built a classifier that determined if a sentence was happy or sad.
 But as you can imagine, there are sentences that are happier than others.
 For example, the sentence “I’m good.” and the sentence “Today was the most wonderful day in my life!” are both happy, yet the second one is much happier than the first one.
 Wouldn’t it be nice to have